Garage door: Design

 A typical version of an overhead garage door used in the past would have been built as a one-piece panel.
-The panel was mounted on each side with an unequal parallelogram-style hinge lifting mechanism.
-Newer versions of overhead garage doors are now generally built from several panels hinged together that roll along a system of tracks guided by rollers.
-The weight of the door may be 400 lb or more but is balanced by either a torsion spring system or a pair of extension springs.
-A garage door opener is controlled motorized mechanism for opening garage doors adds convenience, safety, and security often used with a remote or a button on wall.
+The panel was mounted on each side to an unequal quadrilateral-style lifting mechanism.
+Newer overhead garage doors are now generally built as several panels that are hinged together and are guided by rollers along tracks on each side.
+The weight of the door may be 400 lb or more, but is balanced by either a torsion spring system or a pair of extension springs, to make the door seem light when a person lifts it.

+Garage doors can be made of many materials, including steel, aluminum, wood, copper, glass, PVC, and polyethylene.
+Some manufacturers incorporate polyurethane foam insulation within the door panel(s).

+A garage door opener is a motorized mechanism for opening garage doors.
+It can be activated with a remote control, a wall-mounted button, or a keypad for convenience, safety, and security.